top of page

 Blog owner enjoys a bowl of ramen while wearing a kimono.

-Sashimi, nigiri, maki and more!
-Go for an omakase meal and let the chef be your guide.
+Get sashimi, nigiri, maki and more!
+Go for an omakase meal and let the chef be your guide, or try an interactive conveyor belt sushi experience for something a little more controlled.

-Fried vegetables, shrimp and whatever else your heart desires.
+Find fried vegetables, shrimp and whatever else your heart desires.
 In Osaka, you can find specialty restaurants serving up "kushikatsu" set meals.
+Kushikatsu is a skewered street food created with a good batter and hot frying oil.

 fried food on sticks next to a glass fish to hold the sticks